Children of all ages can get the coronavirus disease 2019 (COVID-19) and experience its complications.

-Newborns can become infected with the virus that causes COVID-19 during childbirth or by exposure to sick caregivers after delivery.
-If you have COVID-19 or are waiting for test results due to symptoms, it's recommended during hospitalization after childbirth that you wear a cloth face mask and have clean hands when caring for your newborn.
-Keeping your newborn's crib by your bed while you are in the hospital is OK, but it's also recommended that you maintain a reasonable distance from your baby when possible.
-When these steps are taken, the risk of a newborn becoming infected with the COVID-19 virus is low.
-Research suggests that only about 2% to 5% of infants born to women with COVID-19 near the time of delivery test positive for the virus in the days after birth.
+Newborns can get COVID-19 during childbirth or by exposure to sick caregivers after delivery.
+If you have COVID-19 or are waiting for test results due to symptoms during your stay in the hospital after childbirth, wear a well-fitting face mask and have clean hands when caring for your newborn.
+Keeping your newborn's crib by your bed while you are in the hospital is OK, but maintain a reasonable distance from your baby when possible.
+When these steps are taken, the risk of a newborn getting COVID-19 is low.
 However, if you are severely ill with COVID-19, you might need to be temporarily separated from your newborn.

-Infants who have COVID-19 or who can't be tested due to a lack of availability and have no symptoms might be discharged from the hospital, depending on the circumstances.
+Infants who have COVID-19 but no symptoms might be sent home from the hospital, depending on the circumstances.
 It's recommended that the baby's caregivers wear face masks and wash their hands to protect themselves.
-Frequent follow-up with the baby's health care provider is needed — by phone, virtual visits or in-office visits — for 14 days.
+Frequent follow-up with the baby's doctor is needed — by phone, virtual visits or in-office visits — for 14 days.
 Infants who test negative for COVID-19 can be sent home from the hospital.

 Factors used to decide whether to test your child for COVID-19 may differ depending on where you live.
-In the U.S., the doctor will determine whether to conduct tests for COVID-19 based on your child's signs and symptoms, as well as whether your child has had close contact with someone diagnosed with COVID-19.
-The doctor may also consider testing if your child is at higher risk of serious illness.
+In the U.S., the doctor will determine whether to conduct diagnostic tests for COVID-19 based on your child's symptoms, as well as whether your child has had close contact with someone diagnosed with COVID-19 The doctor may also consider testing if your child is at higher risk of serious illness.

 To test for COVID-19, a health care provider uses a long swab to take a sample from the back of the nose (nasopharyngeal swab).
 The sample is then sent to a lab for testing.
 If your child is coughing up phlegm (sputum), that may be sent for testing.